 Canadian Gas Association

 The Canadian Gas Association (CGA) is the voice of Canada’s natural gas distribution industry and its members are distribution companies, transmission companies, equipment manufacturers and other service providers.
-Natural gas has a central place in Canada’s energy mix meeting over 30 per cent of the country’s energy needs.
-Today over 6.7 million customers representing well over 20 million Canadians rely on natural gas for heat and power in homes, apartments, buildings, businesses, hospitals and schools.
+Natural gas has a central place in Canada’s energy mix meeting 35 per cent of the country’s energy needs.
+Today, over 7 million customers representing two-thirds of Canadians rely on natural gas for heat and power in homes, apartments, buildings, businesses, hospitals and schools.

 Canadian Gas Association